sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 = Michael Abshoff's Wiki SAGE page =

 Hello, I study math at the University of Dortmund.
-Most of the time I spend with SAGE is dedicated to making it work better.
+Most of the time I spend with SAGE is dedicated around packages and their portability.
+I added valgrind support to Sage 2.8.3 and have been using various valgrind tools to investigate Sage's memory consumption.

 == Task Table ==

 === Currently Working on ===
+ * hunt mem-leaks in C/C++ code of Sage
  * Solaris port of SAGE.
  * DMG installation image for MacOSX
  * optional spkgs: CoCoA 4.7.x, ApCoCoALib & CoCoALib, g++ 4.2